 Determine which logs to monitor with SEM

-Before you begin monitoring logs with Security Event Manager, SolarWinds recommends you decide which logs to monitor.
-You should avoid an everything, all at once approach as it is easy to become overwhelmed when all log data is sent to SEM.
-This section outlines strategies to determine which logs to monitor.
+Before you begin monitoring logs with SEM, SolarWinds recommends that you decide which logs to monitor.
+Avoid an everything, all at once approach, as it is easy to become overwhelmed when all log data is sent to SEM.
+To determine which logs to monitor, do the following.